Creamy Mushroom Toast with White Wine & Crème Fraîche

 • Crème fraîche – Crème fraîche adds a creamy and slightly tangy touch to these mushrooms toasts.
 If you can’t find crème fraîche I recommend substituting sour cream.

 • Pickled shallots – Adding some pickled shallots to the top of these toasts adds the perfect touch of acidity to balance the cream in this recipe.
-I make my own, substituting shallots for red onion, in my recipe here.
+I make my own pickled shallots, substituting shallots for red onion in this recipe.
 Regular pickled onions will also work if needed!

 Step-by-Step (with photos) How Make Creamy Mushroom Toast